 Note that Fujita and Ramey (2012) reports that a model with endogenous separations and fully flexible wages for all workers takes the volatility about halfway towards realistic values.
 In the fourth row we recalibrate the model with flexible wages to match the moments discussed above.
 Since the model and calibration then becomes very similar to the model of Fujita and Ramey (2012) this exercise qualitatively replicates their results.
-From the fourth row we see that this helps the model in matching unemployment volatility as well as the volatility of the separation rate, as in Fujita and Ramey (2012), but not the other moments in the table.
+From the fourth row we see that this helps the model considerably in matching unemployment volatility as well as the volatility of the separation rate, as in Fujita and Ramey (2012), but not the other moments in the table.
 The improved fit for unemployment and separation rate is essentially achieved by trading propagation in the model for increased idiosyncratic shock variance.
-But as discussed above, the microdata strongly and robustly rejects a flexible-wage formulation of the incumbent workers in the model.
+Thus, the flexible-wage model with high idiosyncratic shock variance can act as a parsimonious model when studying unemployment and separations.
+However, the microdata strongly and robustly rejects a flexible-wage formulation of the incumbent workers in the model and, as shown by the results, including incumbent worker wage rigidities in the model becomes important when a richer set of moments are of interest.

-The results presented above show that a model with flexible wages for new hires, but with realistic amount of wage rigidities for incumbent workers, can actually generate unemployment volatility in the search and matching framework in line with the data.
+Moreover, the findings presented above show that a model with flexible wages for new hires, but with realistic amount of wage rigidities for incumbent workers, can actually generate unemployment volatility in the search and matching framework in line with the data.
 Thus, this extension of the model with a realistic standard value of the worker outside option of 0.75 is an alternative to the Hagedorn and Manovskii (2008) approach, where the value of unemployment is calibrated very closely to firm productivity and worker bargaining power is set close to zero, which achieves the same goal.